Matt is an avid traveller and self-confessed 'man of the world'. He is passionate about his home city, Manchester, &

 Completed in 2002 it was the glass-clad Urbis that really signalled Manchester's growing ambition and intent upon entering the 21st century and is an iconic example of modern Manchester architecture.
 At only 6 floors high it's not the tallest building but its striking aesthetic certainly draws the eye of all passing visitors.
 Here the architect designed a stunningly simple, yet very elegant glass building that slopes its way down from a height of 35 metres.
 For the first 10 years of it's life the Urbis building contained a permanent museum dedicated to the modern city.
 It also had temporary exhibits but many felt that the space inside was never effectively utilised.
 Since 2012 Urbis has been the home of the National Football Museum which moved from its former base in Preston.
-As with the Beetham Tower, Urbis was also designed by local Manchester architect, Ian Simpson who is responsible for much of the 21st architecture and skyscrapers in Manchester.
+As with the Beetham Tower, Urbis was also designed by local Manchester architect, Ian Simpson, who is responsible for much of the 21st architecture and skyscrapers in Manchester.

 One Angel Square

 In 2008 the Cooperative Group, a company founded and based in Manchester, announced plans for a new HQ building and the redevelopment of several million square foot of land in the northern part of Central Manchester.

 Completed in 2013 the new Cooperative Group headquarters, One Angel Square, set the bar at a very high architectural level for other new developments to come in this part of the city.
 The double-skinned building is one of the most environmentally sustainable office buildings in the world and is ultra low carbon.
-One Angel Square, part of the NOMA estate, is 72.5 metres tall with 17 floors and holds 3000 staff.
+One Angel Square, part of the NOMA estate, is 72.5 metres tall with 17 floors and holds more than 3000 workers.
 The building was designed by architects 3DReid and demonstrates that architecture in Manchester continues to excel.

 The new building is the centrepiece of a large new public square that highlights quality architecture in Manchester and also quality landscape architecture.